swiftlang/swift/docs/SIL.rst

 `destroy_value`_ above ``%1``.

-Values with guaranteed ownership follow a dataflow rule that states that non-consuming "forwarding" uses of the guaranteed value are also guaranteed and are recursively validated as being in the original values scope.
+Values with guaranteed ownership follow a dataflow rule that states that non-consuming `forwarding uses`_ of the guaranteed value are also guaranteed and are recursively validated as being in the original values scope.
 This was a choice we made to reduce idempotent scopes in the IR::